Abdeladim-Fadlane/42cursus-webserv/README.md

 2. Navigate to the cloned directory:
     ```bash
     cd webserv
-3. Build the project
+3. Build the project:
     ```bash
     make
-4. Run the server
+4. Run the server:
     ```bash
     ./webserv
-5. Try on browser
+5. Try on browser:
     ```bash
     http://localhost:8082/
 ### Contributors